- Communication and Media Research Institute

 Teaching

-I lead and taught the following modules: Approaches to Social and Cultural Diversity (MA); Diversity in the Media: Models, Institutions, Practices( MA) Multiculturalism and the Media (BA); Media, Time and Space (BA), Post Graduate Research Methods in Media Studies (MA); Media, Identity and Culture (BA) and Media and Globalization (BA).
-I am currently the Director of Studies to three doctoral students and the second supervisor to three and I have nineteen successful PhD completions as Director of Studies.
+I have taught the following modules: Approaches to Social and Cultural Diversity (MA); Diversity in the Media: Models, Institutions, Practices( MA) Multiculturalism and the Media (BA); Media, Time and Space (BA), Post Graduate Research Methods in Media Studies (MA); Media, Identity and Culture (BA) and Media and Globalization (BA).
+I am currently the Director of Studies to three doctoral students and the second supervisor to another two and I have twenty four successful PhD completions as Director of Studies.

 Research

-I have published extensively on electronic democracy, migration, diasporic media and audiences and European Muslim cultures.
+I have published extensively on diasporic cultures and politics, migration technologies of control including space and time, and the development of biometric technologies, diasporic media and audiences and European Muslim cultures.

 I am interested in supervising doctoral research in the following areas: globalization and transnational cultural flows; migration and mobility, diasporic media and cultural politics; multiculturalism (theory and policy); information and communication technologies and social/political identity formation, democracy, and everyday life, European Muslim audiences and cultures.